Gino Foti - Enigmatic Voyages

 Closer to the heart" ~ Neil Peart, Closer To The Heart

-This composition was influenced by the Italian composers Ottorino Respighi and Antonio Vivaldi - primarily their symphonic poems, as well as the middle/slower movements of their orchestral works.
+This piece was influenced by the Italian composers Ottorino Respighi and Antonio Vivaldi - primarily their symphonic poems, as well as the middle/slower movements of their orchestral works.

-Reflecting the styles of both masters, it features a blend of Baroque and Modern Classical, using instrumentation of ambient pads, classical strings, drones, and synth vox.
+Reflecting the styles of both masters, it features a blend of Baroque and Modern Classical, using ambient pads, classical strings, drones and synth vox as instrumentation on keyboards, MIDI bass guitar, and MIDI bass pedals.

 In case it is not obvious, the title is Italian for "Sailing Into/Towards Destiny".